vsajip/python-gnupg/docs/index.rst

    an existing file as well as text or a file-like object.
 In the pathname case, ``python-gnupg`` will open and close the file for you.

+.. versionadded:: 0.5.1
+   A ``problems`` attribute was added which holds problems reported by ``gpg`` during verification.
+This is a list of dictionaries, one for each reported problem.
+Each dictionary will have ``status`` and ``keyid`` keys indicating the problem and the corresponding key; other information in the dictionaries will be error specific.

 Verifying detached signatures in memory